Constitution of Portugal: Constitution of 1933

 The Portuguese Constitution of 1933 was introduced by Prime Minister António de Oliveira Salazar in 1933, establishing the basis of the authoritarian Estado Novo regime, the constitution came into force on 11 April 1933, following the 1933 Portuguese constitutional referendum.
 It is credited as the first constitution of any recognized country embracing corporatist principles (though predated significantly by the Charter of Carnaro), espousing a bicameral parliament, including a western-styled National Assembly, elected directly every four years, and the Corporative Chamber, representing different "corporations", schools, universities, colonies and local municipalities, in effect appointed by the National Assembly after its inaugural.
 The role of the Corporative Chamber was limited to that of an advisory body, while all legislation was handled by the Assembly under the direction of its only party or "movement", the National Union, an ideology-lacking beacon completely subordinate to the Salazar administration.

 The executive branch was headed by a president, who was directly elected for seven years without term limits.
 He was vested with sweeping executive powers; on paper, he was practically a dictator.
 He was assisted by a prime minister responsible solely to him.
 Indeed, the Constitution did not require the president to even consult the National Assembly in appointing a prime minister.
 The National Assembly was largely a rubber stamp for decisions already made by Salazar.
-Notably, it could not legislate on any matter requiring government expenditures.
+Notably, it had limited powers to legislate on any matter requiring government expenditures.

 Óscar Carmona served as president until his death in 1951.
 In practice, he mostly turned day-to-day control of the government to Salazar, to the point that the president's prerogative to remove him from office was the only check on his power.
 Carmona's successor, Craveiro Lopes, showed an independent streak that led Salazar to replace him with Américo Tomás in 1958.
 For a decade, Tomás was largely a puppet for an aging Salazar.
 However, after Salazar suffered a stroke in 1968, Tomás replaced him with Marcello Caetano.
 Tomás was not willing to give Caetano the free hand he'd given Salazar, forcing Caetano to expend nearly all of his political capital to push through even cosmetic attempts at blunting the edge of what had become the longest-lived authoritarian government in Europe.
 The direct consequence was the coup d'état of 1974.